 The results of our study showed a decrease in weight gain in the treatment group and FCR in this group was significantly higher than in the control (p<0.05).
-The poor performance of fish in the treatment group can be attributed to the effects of EO on the function of different organs of fish body, such as gastrointestinal tract, liver and endocrine glands.
+The poor performance of fish in the treatment group can be attributed to the effects of EO on the function of different organs of the fish body, such as gastrointestinal tract, liver and endocrine glands.

-Fish gut microflora are under the trophic influence of conditions. physicochemical parameters and ecological factors (Ghorbani-Choboghlo et al., 2014).
-Most of the pathogens in fish are gram-negative bacteria belonging to the families of Enterobacteriaceae, Pseudomonadaceae and Vibrionaceae.
-By reducing the number of Enterobacteriaceae in the intestine of fish and replacing them with Lactobacillus spp., beneficial effects may be observed.
-This is possible by consuming appropriate amount of suitable feeds and additives (Trust and Sparrow, 1974; Tavakoli and Akhlaghi, 2009).
-Our study showed a significant decrease in total count of bacteria.
-Enterobacteriaceae and Lactobacillus spp. in the treatment group compared to the control and the rate of Enterobacteriaceae reduction was higher than lactobacilli.
-Alphapinene is the main ingredients of Bene EO (Sharifi and Hazell, 2011; Hesami et al., 2014).
-In a study conducted by Harminder et al. (2006), a-pinene at a high concentration caused disruption of membrane integrity.
-This function is the for its fungicidal reason and bactericidal activity.
-Therefore, if an appropriate dose of this EO is used, better results may be achieved.
-Giannenas et al. (2012) reported that the use of phytogenic feed additives containing carvacrol and thymol causes the balance of intestinal bacterial population. so beneficial feed conversion effects are observed.
+Fish gut microbial populations are under the influence of its nutrition.
+Most of the pathogens in fish are gramnegative bacteria belonging to the families of Enterobacteriaceae, Pseudomonadaceae and Vibrionaceae. reducing the number By of Enterobacteriaceae in the intestine of fish and replacing with them Lactobacillus spp., beneficial effects may be observed.
+This is possible by consuming appropriate amounts of suitable feeds and additives (Trust and Sparrow, 1974; Tavakoli and Akhlaghi, 2009).
+Our study showed a significant decrease in total counts of bacteria, Enterobacteriaceae and Lactobacillus spp. in the treatment group compared to those in the control and the rate of Enterobacteriaceae reduction was higher than that of lactobacilli.
+Alphapinene is the main ingredient of Bene's EO (Sharifi and Hazell, 2011; Hesami et al., 2014).
+In the study conducted by Harminder and coworkers (2006), apinene at high concentration caused disruption of membrane integrity.
+This function is the reason for its fungicidal and bactericidal activity.
+Therefore, if an appropriate dose of this EO is used. mav be better results achieved.
+Giannenas et al (2012) reported that the use of phytogenic feed additives containing carvacrol and thymol causes the balance of intestinal bacterial population. beneficial feed so conversion effects are observed.

 Another objective of our study was to investigate lipid oxidative stability of trout.
 We did not see any significant difference between treatment and control groups from this point.
 Alphapinene is a monoterpene and has antioxidant activity (Bartosz, 2014) but at this dose of consumption, it was toxic to the cell.
-Harminder et al. (2006) concluded that by increasing the alpha pinene concentration, peroxidation of polyunsaturated fatty acids in the biomembranes increased and resulted in the formation of several byproducts, including malondialdehyde (Harminder et al., 2006).
+Harminder and coworkers (2006) concluded that by increasing the alpha pinene concentration, peroxidation of polyunsaturated fatty acids in the biomembranes increased and resulted in the formation of several byproducts, including malondialdehyde (Harminder et al., 2006).

-Medicinal herb products contain a mixture of different compounds with several therapeutic targets, which in the case of an inappropriate choice of treatment and dose would not have efficient therapeutic effects or would cause unexpected damage to the body.
-According to the results of this study P. a. kurdica EO has unfavorite impact on growth performance, FCR, intestinal microbial flora and oxidative statue of meat at this dose.
+Medicinal herb products contain a mixture of different compounds with several therapeutic targets, which in the case of the inappropriate choice, treatment and dose it would not have efficient therapeutic effects or would cause unexpected damage to the body.
+According to the results of this study P. a. kurdica EO has unfavorable impacts on growth performance, FCR, intestinal microbial flora and oxidative statue of meat at this dose.
 Therefore, it is essential to determine its optimum amount for appropriate results.